-REPORT OF THE ADVISORY COMMITTEE ON EVIDENCE RULES
+REPORT OF THE ADVISORY COMMITTEE ON RULES OF EVIDENCE

-Judge Fitzwater and Professor Capra presented the report of the advisory committee, as set forth in Judge Fitzwater's memorandum and attachments of May 3, 2012 (Agenda Item 6).
-Judge Fitzwater noted that the advisory committee had no action items to present.
+Judge Fitzwater and Professor Capra delivered the report of the advisory committee, as set forth in Judge Fitzwater's memorandum of November 26, 2012 (Agenda Item 4).
+There were no action items for the committee.